zowe/docs-site/docs/troubleshoot/app-framework/app-known-issues.md

 **Solution:**

 For the Zowe Desktop to work, the node server that runs under the ZWESVSTC started task must be able to make cross memory calls to the ZWESIS01 load module running under the ZWESISTC started task.
 If this communication fails, you see the authentication error.

+There are two known problems that cause thie error to occur.
+The [Zowe architecture diagram](../../getting-started/zowe-architecture.md) shows a path from the Zowe desktop ZLUX server to the zssServer (across the default port 8542) which then connects to the `ZWESIS01` started task using cross memory.
+One of those two connections (ZLUX to zssServer, or zssServer to X-MEM) is likely failing.

+### zssServer unable to communicate with X-MEM

-To solve the problem, follow these steps:
+Follow these steps:
 1. Open the log file `$INSTANCE_DIR/logs/zssServer-yyyy-mm-dd-hh-ss.log`.
 This file is created each time ZWESVSTC is started and only the last five files are kept.

 2. Look for the message that starts with `ZIS status`.